 Loans For Multiple Investment Properties

 Just because it’s more difficult to finance multiple properties doesn’t mean it can’t be done.
 For investors with good credit scores, enough cash to offer larger down payments, and a proven track record of managing their existing properties profitably, it’s possible to get multiple loans.

-Keep in mind that while many lenders will let you finance more than one property, most will have a limit of some kind.
+Keep in mind that while many lenders will let you finance more than one property at once, most will have a limit of some kind.
 In many cases, investors can get up to four mortgages through traditional means.
 But other programs and loans can help borrowers to buy 10 or more properties.
 In addition to these options, it’s best to speak with a lender to determine the best option for your situation.

 There’s not necessarily a limit to the number of traditional mortgages someone can take out.
 The trick is finding a bank that will give you the number of loans you’d like.
 In general, someone with good credit and a sizeable down payment could expect to finance up to four properties using traditional methods.
 And if you get lucky finding the right lender, you may be able to finance more than four.
 As with a typical mortgage process, you’ll have to meet your individual lender’s credit requirements for: